fusion809/fusion809.github.io-retired/pages/australian-political-system.md

 12. Once the cabinet reaches a decision all ministers are expected to adhere to it and respect it.
 13. Ministers are also expected not to publicly criticize the actions of other members of the cabinet and the exercise of their powers over their own respective portfolio.
 There was at least once situation where a minister broke this rule in Australia (namely, [Barnaby Joyce did so in 2015](https://theconversation.com/joyce-breaks-cabinet-rules-but-his-fate-is-pms-call-44557)).
 14. {% include wp.html link="Hansard" %}&mdash;a transcript of parliamentary meetings.
 15. Strong {% include wp.html link="party discipline" %}; members of a given party nearly always vote the same way.
+The ALP even has formal rules against crossing party lines.

 While the **American aspects of our system** include: